dulvui/sn4ke/README.md

 # Licenses
 The game itself is licensed under the [GNU AGPL v3.0](LICENSE) license and all
-assets made by myself are licensed under the [CC-BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.
+assets are made by myself and licensed under the [CC-BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.

 ## Third party assets

-The following assets a kindly made by [kenney.nl](https://www.kenney.nl/assets/digital-audio) under the [CC-0-1.0](https://creativecommons.org/publicdomain/zero/1.0/) license.
+The following assets are kindly made by [kenney.nl](https://www.kenney.nl/assets/digital-audio) under the [CC-0-1.0](https://creativecommons.org/publicdomain/zero/1.0/) license.

 `android/assets/sound/`